umbraco/UmbracoDocs/13/umbraco-engage/getting-started/for-developers/licensing.md

 **Production domains**

-If you order a paid license (all, except the 'dev'-license) you can input 1 or more production domains that the uMarketingSuite will track.
+If you order a paid license (all, except the 'dev'-license) you can input 1 or more production domains that Umbraco Engage will track.
 The number of domains that you can specify is depending on your license type.

 It's important to know that only 1 Umbraco installation is supported per license.
-It's no problem to have five domains in one installation and use only 1 uMarketingSuite license.
+It's no problem to have five domains in one installation and use only 1 Umbraco Engage license.
 You cannot however use one license for 5 different Umbraco installations with 5 different domains.

 The number of installations is the number of different Umbraco installations.
 A load balanced setup with three servers is still one installation.